pedestal/pedestal.ions/README.md

 Datomic Ions provides facilities for accessing system parameters.
 Refer to the [Ion Parameters](https://docs.datomic.com/cloud/ions/ions-reference.html#ion-parameters) docs for an overview.
-The Pedestal Ions provider makes these these parameters available on the Pedestal Context through the following keys:
+The `io.pedestal.ions` namespace provides an interceptor fn, `datomic-params-interceptor`, which makes these these parameters available on the Pedestal Context.
+Include this interceptor in your commons interceptor collection to enable parameter support.

+Parameters are available on the Context through the following keys:

 - `:io.pedestal.ions/app-info`      Contains the results of `(ion/get-app-info)`
 - `:io.pedestal.ions/env-map`       Contains the results of `(ion/get-env)`
-- `:io.pedestal.ions/params`        Contains the results of `(ion/get-params {:path path})`
+- `:io.pedestal.ions/params`        Only present if the `:get-params?` option is provided.
-                                    where `path` is calculated using :app-name and :env from `app-info` and `env-map`, respectively.
+                                    Contains the results of `(ion/get-params {:path path})` where `path` is calculated using :app-name and :env from `app-info` and `env-map`, respectively.
 Param names are keywordized."